The Devil Conspiracy: Release and box office

 The Devil Conspiracy was released at the Brussels International Fantastic Film Festival on September 10, 2022.
 It was released theatrically on January 13, 2023, in the United States and Canada.
 It grossed $765,218 in the United States and Canada.
 In Russia it grossed $193,793 and grossed $25,330 in Colombia, making a worldwide total of $984,341.

 Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 37 out of 100, based on six critics, indicating "generally unfavorable" reviews.

 Dennis Harvey writing for Variety said "If they're game for CGI-laden eye candy that treats Biblical prophesies with about as much respectful seriousness as the National Treasure franchise did American history, they’ll be rewarded with a lively if overstuffed popcorn diversion".
 Describing it as a mashup of The Da Vinci Code and Rosemary's Baby, he praised Frankowski's "colorful stylistic" direction but called Alan's script "jumbled".
 Matt Donato from IGN gave the film a score of six out of ten, saying The Devil Conspiracy is a high-concept religious action flick with horror influences that sells its ambitions short but still entertains despite itself".